pierrefalconetti/sandbox/README.md

+# Little Sandbox project

+Bac à sable pour s'entrainer avec Git.

+## Contributors

+- Benjamin Dean
+- Pierre Falconetti

+# Use this project

+1. Clone this
+1. Eventually run "npm install" in terminal to be sure to get the dependencies
+1. Test and edit as wanted
+1. Explain
+1. Respect work from other contributors and be nice

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project (and the content of this chapter) was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts